keeks-mtl/memory-match/README.md

 ### Reset Button

+- The reset button is a button that stands out so that its easy to find
+- The reset button resets the cards on the board in random order and changes all the statistics back to zero.

 ### Matches Display

+- The matches display shows how many pairs the player has found.

 ### Moves Display

+- The moves display shows how many times the player has flipped over any card.

 ### Hard/Easy Button

+### Timer

+- With the other stats there is a timer that keeps track of how long it has taken for the player to find all the card.
+- the timer starts when the player flips over their first card

+### Congratulations Modal

+- Once the player has found all the matches a popup shows letting the player know they've won.
+- The popup lets the player know they've found all the pairs, how many moves it's taken, and how much time they've taken.
+- The popup lets the player choose to close the modal or replay the game.

+# Gameboard & Cards

+- The gameboard is where the cards are laid out so the player can choose one.
+- the grid is set out in rows of 4.

 ### Features Left to Implement

+- An extemely hard version of the game
+- high stats which everyone can compare their stats with others.

 ## Technologies Used